 We all know about Bluetooth very well. its an old but still reliable for transferring small files.

 Despite this connection generally used for headphones and speakers, but on some occasions, it might help too.
 If the phone and computer have a Bluetooth component inside them, it’ll allow file transfer with no software.

 But the pairing process sometimes takes too long, and speed performance is slower especially for transferring large files.
-So, if the intended data only a few megabytes, a Bluetooth connection could also be still worth using.
+So, if the intended data is only a few megabytes, a Bluetooth connection could also be still worth using.

 Transfer File From Android to PC by AirDroid